artisan-roaster-scope/artisan/_devices/mqtt.md

 ## Nodes

 For each input, a [JMESPath](https://jmespath.org/){:target="_blank"} node expression is used to extract the reading from the received payload.
-The [JMESPath query language](https://jmespath.org/tutorial.html) provides basic expressions, slicing, projections, pipe expressions, multi selects, and functions on JSON data.
+The [JMESPath query language](https://jmespath.org/tutorial.html) provides basic expressions, slicing, projections, pipe expressions, multi-selects, and functions on JSON data.

 For example, for the payload